Signing Day with LCHS Senior, Luke Featherolf!

 Students will have the opportunity to explore career options by connecting with industry leaders from various fields.
 Additionally, students from all science classes will receive bonus points for attendance.
 Be sure to mark your calendars and attend LCHS Spring Science Night! #LCisHome

-about 11 hours ago, Sarah Gauze
+15 days ago, Sarah Gauze

 LC Schools